bilousoleksandr/ncmanager/README.md

 ## How it works

 `ncmanager` deals with `com.apple.ncprefs.plist`, localed at directory `$HOME/Library/Preferences`.
-CLI writes new options to specified field, synchronise application preferences and relaunchs NotificationCenter application.
+CLI writes new options to specified field, synchronise application preferences and relaunches NotificationCenter application.

 > Bundle preferences changes during a few seconds after the command is executed.